Alfândega da Fé: Climate

 The region has a climate that varies between extremes: in the winter, the mountains are covered in snow and temperatures are cold; in the spring, the region is covered by wild flowering plants of enormous diversity with almond, cherry and apple orchards covered in blooms; in the summer, the dry heat is responsible for an arid environment; and in the fall, the temperate climate transforms the green of tree leaves into several hues.

-Human geography
+Demography

 The population declined through the late 20th century.
-Much like other regions of the interior, there is a pull of emigrants towards more urbanized centres in the south, and slow human desertification in areas such as Alfândega da Fé.
+Much like other regions of the interior, there is a pull of emigrants towards more urbanized centres in the south, and slow human depopulatation in areas such as Alfândega da Fé.
 The slow aging of the population and the difficulty in attracting a young resident base has depopulated many of the parishes.

 The municipality retains its 1898 limits, from the Serra de Bornes to the Sabor River, and from the plateau of Castro Vicente to the Vale da Vilariça.
 Administratively, the municipality is divided into 12 civil parishes (freguesias):